 Some journals find it useful to publicly thank reviewers for their generous volunteer efforts.
 This may take the form of a published list of reviewers that appears in the journal on a regular (annually, semiannually) basis.
 Journals may also offer continuing medical education credits for completed reviews.

 - Committee on Publication Ethics (COPE).
 What to do if a reviewer suspects undisclosed conflict of interest (CoI) in a submitted manuscript (flowchart).
-Available at:http://publicationethics.org/files/u2/05A_CoI_Submitted.pdf (Accessed March 9, 2012).
+Available at: https://publicationethics.org/resources/flowcharts-new/conflict-interest (Accessed April 29, 2018).

 - Committee on Publication Ethics (COPE).
 What to do if you suspect redundant (duplicate) publication – Suspected redundant publication in a submitted manuscript (flowchart).
 Available at: http://publicationethics.org/files/u2/01A_Redundant_Submitted.pdf (Accessed March 9, 2012).